vechiato/vechiato.github.io/content/post/Book AI Engineering.md

 - Personal Reflection: This resonates with the challenges of maintaining large-scale software systems.
 AI applications need observability, just like any production service.

-- Quote: “Without a way to quality control AI outputs, the risk of AI might outweigh its benefits for many applications.” – Chip Huyen
+- Quote: “Without a way to quality control AI outputs, the risk of AI might outweigh its benefits for many applications.”

 # **Personal Reflections**

 One of the biggest takeaways from _AI Engineering_ is the shift in mindset it encourages.
 Rather than treating AI models as black boxes, Huyen provides a framework for understanding their inner workings and how they can be optimized for real-world use.
-The book has also reinforced my belief that AI engineering is fundamentally about system design, user experience, and continuous iteration—similar to DevOps and platform engineering.
+The book has also reinforced my belief that AI engineering is fundamentally about system design, user experience, and continuous iteration similar to DevOps and platform engineering.

 # **Conclusion**